sfazekas/kata/README.md

 I want to calculate my nightly charge

 ## Testing Setup / Framework
-Tests were conducted using Java (JDK) 9.0.1 using Apache Maven 3.1.1 Be sure to have a version of Maven 3.1 or greater on your windows machine to enable testing Once this project is downloaded and you have confirmed your version of maven with a command line prompt "mvn -v", double-click on the jasmine.bat file to enable the Jasmine Spec Runner listener.
+Tests were conducted using Java (JDK) 9.0.1 using Apache Maven 3.1.1 with jasmine-maven-plugin Version of Maven 3.1 or greater on your Windows machine must be configured to enable testing Once this project is downloaded and you have confirmed your version of maven with a command line prompt "mvn -v", double-click on the jasmine.bat file to enable the Jasmine Spec Runner listener.
 Next, open up this local URL http://localhost:8234/ to view test results.